simple-crypto/simple-website/sponsors.md

 **Sponsorships**

 * <strong><em>BRONZE Sponsors (5kE)</em></strong>.
 This sponsorship is aimed to support the high-level vision of the association.
-It gives priority invitation to the annual training organized by the association and to the association’s general assembly (as non-voting member).
+It gives a direct channel to suggest implementations to develop, priority invitation to the annual trainings organized by the association and access the association’s general assembly (as non-voting member).

 * <strong><em>SILVER Sponsors (10kE)</em></strong>.
-This sponsorship provides the benefits of a bronze sponsor, and to two tickets to the annual training organized by the association.
+This sponsorship provides the benefits of a bronze sponsor, and to two tickets to one of the annual trainings organized by the association.

 * <strong><em>GOLD Sponsors (50kE per project, 25kE for SMEs)</em></strong>.
 This sponsorship provides the benefits of a
 silver sponsor and to a non-copyleft license for one code project during the membership year